-While in Alexandria, I met Whitney O’Halek, a historical interpreter with Alexandria Colonial Tours who talked about her city with enthusiasm and pride.
+While in Alexandria, I met travel blogger, Whitney O’Halek, who talked about her city with enthusiasm and pride.
 Her suggestions of what to see in Old Town Alexandria helped me to make the most of the short time I had to spend there.
 Whitney was very kind to contribute her insights to accompany my photos in this article.

 Whitney: Just like the sign says, George did in fact eat here at Gadsby’s Tavern — often!
 The roast duck was his favorite.
 The door you walk through is the same one George opened and closed himself.
 He actually gave his last military command from the front steps!
 One of the hidden gems of the Tavern is in the smallest of the three dining rooms shown in the photo.
 At the far window, overlooking Cameron Street, is the place where our hometown boy, George, ate his last public meal in November of 1799.

 And that delicious picture you see there — that’s Martha Washington’s recipe for Cock-a-Leekie Pie!
 It’s a Colonial version of chicken potpie that includes chicken, leeks, other veggies, and plums.